310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 ## Chapter 12

 {% bubble Kanata kidsmileconfident %}
-more importantly, one must rush, right? there is no time to rest. you must run, mikejima. ♪
+more importantly, one must hurry, right? there is no time to rest. you must run, mikejima. ♪

 mikejima is so slow! mikejima is the one who should train his legs more. ♪
 {% endbubble %}